wheatstalk/cdk-intrinsic-validator/API.md

 ### IntrinsicValidator <a name="@wheatstalk/cdk-intrinsic-validator.IntrinsicValidator"></a>

-Adds intrinsic validation to a CloudFormation stack so that when one of the given validations fails, the stack will automatically roll back.
+Adds intrinsic validation to a CloudFormation stack.

 #### Initializer <a name="@wheatstalk/cdk-intrinsic-validator.IntrinsicValidator.Initializer"></a>